 To enable and configure TLS, you must specify values for the TLS properties in the /etc/cloudera-scm-agent/config.ini configuration file on all Agent hosts.

-- 1. On the Agent host, open the /etc/cloudera-scm-agent/config.ini configuration file: - 2.
-Edit the following property in the /etc/cloudera-scm-agent/config.ini configuration file.
+1. On the Agent host, open the /etc/cloudera-scm-agent/config.ini configuration file and edit the following property: